rolandmueller/bigdata/streamlit.md

 Refresh the browser to show the changes.
 You do not have to rebuild the Docker image, because the app folder is mounted as an external volume.

-You can find the meaning of the different Streamlit methods here: https://docs.streamlit.io/library/api-reference

 If it runs in Docker stop the container.